danimesq/chatgpt-linux-assistant/README.md

 # chatgpt-linux-assistant
-An ai assistant in your CLI.
+An AI assistant in your CLI.
 But it knows what's on your system and can help you get things done.
+This software is provided as-is; USE WITH CARE!

 Make sure to replace the API key with your openAI API key.